Bartlesville Radio » News » Police Stop Leads to Weapon and Gun Charges

 Police Stop Leads to Weapon and Gun Charges

-A Ponca City man and a Bartlesville woman were arrested early Monday morning for multiple charges.
+A Ponca City man and a Bartlesville woman were arrested early Wednesday morning for multiple charges.

 Jesse Diaz was arrested and is being charged with destroying evidence and feloniously possessing a firearm and possession of methamphetamine.
 Jacqueline Flowers was arrested and charged with destroying evidence and conspiracy.
-It all started when Bartlesville Police responded to a call at the 5400 block of Bow Dr. where officers advised the vehicle to stop.
+According to an affidavit, it all started when Bartlesville Police responded to a call at the 5400 block of Bow Dr. where officers advised that a vehicle finally came to stop on Monday night.

-The Driver of the vehicle was Jimmy Eustler.
-His two passengers were Flowers and Diaz.
-According to an affidavit, during the vehicle search, handgun magazines and ammunition were found.
-Officers later found a handgun in the ditch on the SE corner of Madison Blvd. and Bow Dr. Eustler was arrested for traffic offenses.

-The affidavit states, that Diaz threw the gun out of the window before the vehicle came to a stop.
-The magazines were a match to the recovered gun.
+Diaz was arrested for traffic violations after refusing to stop for police for the routine traffic stop.
+Flowers was his passenger, and she was let go.
+Flowers was later seen driving back and forth around the area where police arrested Diaz.
+Police believed Flowers was searching for a handgun and later asked Jimmy Eustler and Emmalee Crane to find it for her.
+Eustler was arrested on Monday night for conspiracy and for felony destruction of evidence.

+Eustler told police that Flowers asked him to get the gun for Diaz who allegedly threw the gun from the vehicle before coming to a stop and being arrested by police earlier in the night.
+In the early hours of Wednesday morning, Diaz and Flowers were arrested at the apartments at 5600 Hazel.
+Diaz was arrested for allegedly having methamphetamine in his possession with intent to distribute.
+Flowers was arrested for the actions that were alleged on Monday.

 « Back to News